OHIF/Viewers/platform/docs/docs/deployment/authorization.md

   ],
 ```

-as you see, you need to provide the following information:
+You need to provide the following information:
 - authority: The URL of the authorization server.
 - client_id: The client id of your application (provided by the authorization server).
 - redirect_uri: The callback URL of your application.